A single copy of this article may be reprinted for personal, noncommercial use only.

 Hepatitis C is an infection caused by a virus that attacks the liver and leads to inflammation.
 Most people infected with the hepatitis C virus (HCV) have no symptoms.
 In fact, most people don't know they have the hepatitis C infection until liver damage shows up, decades later, during routine medical tests.

 Hepatitis C is one of several hepatitis viruses and is generally considered to be among the most serious of these viruses.
 Hepatitis C is passed through contact with contaminated blood — most commonly through needles shared during illegal drug use.

 Hepatitis C infection usually produces no signs or symptoms during its earliest stages.
-When signs and symptoms do occur, they're generally mild and flu-like and may include:
+When signs and symptoms do occur, they may include:

 - Nausea or poor appetite